How to read map for UPSC?

 - Enhances your ability to recall names of places, physical features, etc.

-A few pointers on how to prepare Indian Geography through Atlas/Maps
+How to prepare Indian Geography through Atlas/Maps

 POLITICAL MAP OF INDIA

 - Focus on location of states and major cities.